archcentric/bigcache/README.md

 ## The Design
 ![BigCache Design](https://raw.githubusercontent.com/ctriposs/bigcache/master/doc/bigcache.png)
-### Design Essentials
+#### Design Essentials
 1. Keys are stored on JVM heap memory(ConcurrentHashMap).
 2. Values are stored on fix sized block, block can be pure file block, memory mapped file block or offheap block, see ***Configuration section*** for storage Mode configuration.
 3. There are two background threads, ***CleanerThread*** periodically cleans expired Key/Values, ***MoverThread*** periodically moves Key/Values out of blocks in low usage rate(because of expiration or deletion), then returns the freed block to Free Block Pool.
-4. For optimization, update operation will reuse orinial space if possible, and stripped write/read lock is leveraged for better concurrency.
+4. For optimization, update operation will reuse original space if possible, and stripped write/read lock is leveraged for better concurrency.

 ## How to Use